- Soil Association

 - Use a range of formats to illustrate what a whole farm planning process can look like across a range of farm, croft and enterprise types

-- Increase farmer understanding of the concepts of agroecological, regenerative and sustainable farming, and how these approaches can be implemented in an integrated, adaptive way
+- Increase awareness of agroecological, regenerative and sustainable farming, and how these approaches can be implemented in an integrated, adaptive way

 - Produce and disseminate a range of resources to support uptake of these approaches.